 However, other human studies using black cumin seeds have shown mixed results, according to a 2017 review of studies.
 More research is necessary to confirm the benefits of cumin essential oil for those with diabetes.

 After 4 weeks, study participants noted improvements in many symptoms, such as stomach pain and bloating.

 When the animals received cumin extract before a stressful activity, their bodies had a significantly lower stress response than when they did not receive the extract.

 6. Memory loss

 As with all supplements, people should tell their healthcare provider what they are taking.
 Many supplements may impact how certain prescription medications work.
-The U.S. Food and Drug Administration (FDA) do not monitor supplements for quality or purity.
-Do your research on different brands.

 See below for links to tasty recipes that contain cumin: